sbabic/swupdate/doc/source/bindings.rst

-The ``lua_swupdate`` Lua module interface specification that details what functionality is made available by ``bindings/lua_swupdate.c`` is found in ``bindings/lua_swupdate.lua``.
+The ``lua_swupdate`` Lua module interface specification that details what functionality is made available by ``bindings/lua_swupdate.c`` is found in ``bindings/lua_swupdate.lua``, reproduced for convenience in Section :ref:`bindings.lua.specification`.
 It serves as reference, for mocking purposes, and type checking thanks to the EmmyLua-inspired annotations.

 Note that, depending on the filesystem location of the Lua binding's shared library, Lua's ``package.cpath`` may have to be adapted by setting the